Turtle Beach Burst II Air

 Products reviewers directly compared with this model, grouped into quick takeaways.

-• Compared: shape and hump profile The reviewer compares the Burst II Air’s flatter, wider rear feel against the Viper V3 Pro’s more aggressive mid hump.
+• Compared: shape and hump profile The reviewer compares the Burst II Air's shape and hump profile with the Razer Viper V3 pro.

-• Better: 2.4GHz battery life The Burst II Air’s 2.4GHz battery life is described as shorter than competitors such as the Corsair M75 Air.
+• Better: 2.4GHz battery life The Burst II Air's 2.4GHz battery life is described as shorter compared with the Corsair M75 Air.

 Feature Scorecards